Epidural steroid injection (ESI)

 What happens before treatment?

-The doctor who will perform the injection reviews your medical history and previous imaging studies to plan the best approach for the injections.
-Be prepared to ask any questions you may have at this appointment.
+The doctor who will perform the procedure reviews your medical history and previous imaging studies to plan the best approach for the injections.
+Be prepared to ask any questions at this appointment.

-Patients who take take blood thinner medication (Coumadin, Heparin, Plavix, Ticlid, Fragmin, Orgaran, Lovenox, Innohep, high-dose aspirin) may need to stop taking it 3 to 5 days before the ESI.
-Discuss any medications with your doctors, including the one who prescribed them and the doctor who will perform the injection.
-If you take Coumadin, a blood draw will be done at least 2 hours prior to the procedure to test your blood clotting (PT-INR test).
+Patients who take take blood thinning medication (Coumadin, Heparin, Plavix, Ticlid, Fragmin, Orgaran, Lovenox, Innohep, high-dose aspirin) may need to stop taking it several days before the ESI.
+Discuss any medications with your doctors, including the one who prescribed the medication and the doctor who will perform the injection.

 What happens during treatment?